Enoch Powell: 1968 "Rivers of Blood" speech

 One feature of his speech was the extensive quotation of a letter he received detailing the experiences of one of his constituents in Wolverhampton.
 The writer described the fate of an elderly woman who was supposedly the last White person living in her street.
 She had repeatedly refused applications from non-Whites requiring rooms-to-let, which resulted in her being called a "racialist" outside her home and receiving "excreta" through her letterbox.
 Powell's critics suspected him of fabricating some of his stories, and days after the speech Ann Dummett said she'd recently heard a story in which "almost every circumstantial detail was the same" as Powell's, except the widow was in London.
 More recent research has identified incorrect details within the story.

 When Heath telephoned Margaret Thatcher to tell her that he was going to sack Powell, she responded: "I really thought that it was better to let things cool down for the present rather than heighten the crisis".
-Heath sacked Powell from his Shadow Cabinet the day after the speech, and Powell never held another senior political office again.
+Heath sacked Powell from his shadow cabinet the day after the speech, and Powell never held another senior political office.
 Powell received almost 120,000 (predominantly positive) letters and a Gallup poll at the end of April showed that 74 per cent of those asked agreed with his speech and only 15 per cent disagreed, with 11 per cent unsure.
 One poll concluded that between 61 and 73 per cent disagreed with Heath sacking Powell.
 According to George L. Bernstein, many British people felt that Powell "was the first British politician who was actually listening to them".
 Appearing on Desert Island Discs (with Sue Lawley) in 1989, Powell said that Heath was objecting only to the tone of the speech, since the content was pure Tory immigration policy.
 Powell then added that Heath was a musician who understood "tone".

 After The Sunday Times branded his speeches "racialist", Powell sued them for libel, but withdrew when he was required to provide the letters he had quoted from because he had promised anonymity for the writer, who refused to waive it.

 Following the "Rivers of Blood" speech, Powell was transformed into a national public figure and won huge support across Britain.
 Three days after the speech, on 23 April, as the Race Relations Bill was being debated in the Commons, 1,000 dockers marched on Westminster protesting against the "victimisation" of Powell, with slogans such as "we want Enoch Powell!" and "Enoch here, Enoch there, we want Enoch everywhere".
 The next day, 400 meat porters from Smithfield market handed in a 92-page petition in support of Powell, amidst other mass demonstrations of working-class support, much of it from trade unionists, in London and Wolverhampton.